La Motte, Quebec: Demographics

-Multipurpose community center
+Attractions

 Inaugurated on June 2, 2011, the community center of La Motte was built within the walls of the old church of Saint-Luc (built in 1937).
 Purchased for $1 by the municipality in 2005, the building which was renovated at the level of $260,000 includes a multipurpose room (Heritage room with a stage for public shows) formed in the nave (ground floor) for public events with 300-seat and Pioneers room in the basement with 150 seats, with a well equipped kitchen.
 These rooms are used for publics meetings, presentations, exhibitions, weddings, entertainment ...
 The choir retains its authenticity especially the religious celebration of baptisms, funerals, masses, weddings and other important religious events.
 A grid and a retractable curtain separates the nave of this section for worship.
 Calendar of events in community center is available on the official website of the municipality.

 Windows and woodwork of the old church have been carefully restored.
 The former sacristy was subdivided with a section dedicated to the needs of the factory of the Saint-Luc parish.
 A nonprofit committee manages this Community Centre.
 Over 3,000 volunteer hours were devoted to the restoration of the building for its new multi-functional vocation.
 This restoration is a model of integration of religious heritage in order to respond to community needs.